-The screen shots and web page tests in this article reflect our old site design through October 2015.
+The screen shots and web page tests in this article reflect our old site design from October 2015.

 Did you know that Google might start crawling fewer pages on your site if your web page takes longer than 2 seconds to load?